The Roswell UFO Crash

 One particular piece of wreckage gave the authorities problems – a four foot piece that was difficult to transfer.
 This piece, along with much of the other debris, was transferred under guard to the Carswell Air Force Base in Fort Worth, Texas, bypassing several other bases that were much closer.
-From there, the wreckage was transferred, again under guard, to Wright Field in Ohio.
+From there, the wreckage was transferred, again under guard, to Wright Field in Ohio (now the Wright Patterson Air Force Base).
 It was at this time that a second news release was issued – this one rejected the first news release and instead claimed that the wreckage was the remains of a experimental balloon carrying a radar disk.

 During this period of about a week, Brazel was retained by the U.S. Army.
 When he returned home he flatly refused to discuss the incident with anyone only stating that they had scared the hell out of him.
 But still, parts of the story leaked to the press and were sent out over the teletype wire.
 When Albuquerque stations KSKW attempted to broadcast the story the FBI interrupted their transmission with an urgent warning – ‘Cease transmission.
 Repeat.
 Cease transmission.
 National security item.
 Do not transmit’.

 Notes on Evidence